s-r-hama/SRE-Instrumentation/README.md

 **3. Update Docker-Compose**

-Modify docker-compose.yml to include the Storage API and link it to the Prometheus container.
+Modify docker-compose.yml to include the Storage API and link it to the Prometheus container `(check code in docker-compose.yml)`.

 Run: ```bash docker-compose up ```